'There is no bullsh*t with him' - Inside Raul Sanllehi's Arsenal revolution | Goal.com

 Creating an environment where staff feel they have a voice has been one of the areas that Sanllehi has been keen to improve since taking the reins at the Emirates.

-In fact, he and Venkatesham have introduced workshops which are held three of four times a year to help bring people at the club together.
+In fact, he and Venkatesham have introduced workshops which are held three or four times a year to help bring people at the club together.

 Staff are invited to the stadium and briefed on how things are going.
 They are also encouraged to share any matters they want raised and to ask any questions they might have.